-The most important way to help your baby grow and develop is to communicate with him or her.
+The most important way to help your baby grow and develop is to communicate with them.
 Use a high-pitched voice, gentle touch, hugs, and kisses.
-An environment that is rich in stimulation, comfort, and loving attention enhances many areas of a baby's development.
+An environment that is rich in stimulation, comfort, and loving attention helps your baby develop.
 Research shows that babies who are talked to throughout their first few years usually learn language skills more easily than those who are not.
 Newborns are more interested in their caregivers than they are in toys or other objects.

 You may feel overwhelmed during your baby's first month and wonder "Am I doing this right?"
 No previous life experiences prepare first-time parents for this new role.
 It is completely normal to be confused and frustrated by your newborn.

-You will become familiar with your newborn's needs by paying attention to his or her behaviour.
+You'll become familiar with your newborn's needs by paying attention to their behaviour.
 For example, a fussy cry and turning away usually means "Change what we are doing."
-And an alert, bright-eyed look means "I am interested in what's going on."
+And an alert, bright-eyed look means "I'm interested in what's going on."
 Trusting your instincts—to cuddle and rock a crying baby or to talk to your baby in a high-pitched "baby talk" voice—is usually the "right" thing to do.
-You will begin to develop a rhythm with your baby, where you will be able to read each other's needs and moods.
+You will start to develop a rhythm with your baby, where you will be able to read each other's needs and moods.

-Although you may feel prepared for your baby, the reality of the constant care a newborn needs can shock many parents.
-A newborn affects your life in ways that simply can't be anticipated.
-It is only through experience that you can fully understand the impact of these new responsibilities and how your expected roles change.
-It is normal to shift frequently between feeling confident and ecstatic one minute, and drained, scared, and unsure the next.
+You may feel prepared for your baby.
+But the reality of the constant care a newborn needs can shock many parents.
+A newborn affects your life in ways that you simply can't expect.
+Only through experience can you fully understand the impact of these new responsibilities and how your roles will change.
+Many parents shift between feeling confident and ecstatic one minute, and drained, scared, and unsure the next.

 When you realize that your baby is physically completely dependent on you, you may worry whether you are giving your baby the best care.
 Common concerns in this first month include:

-It is normal to question your feelings for your baby.
-A bond doesn't necessarily happen the moment you set eyes on your child.
+It's common to question your feelings for your baby.
+A bond doesn't always happen the moment you set eyes on your child.
 But you will develop stronger feelings and love for your baby every day.
-For some parents, it takes time to develop this bond, especially when the baby's physical demands take a great deal of time and energy.
-Talk to your doctor if you do not feel that you are bonding with your baby in the first week or two.
+For some parents, it takes time to build this bond, especially when the baby's physical demands take a great deal of time and energy.
+Talk to your doctor if you don't feel that you are bonding with your baby in the first week or two.